Evangelos-Karavas/Neural-Networks-For-Gait-Analysis-and-Prediction/README.md

 # Neural Network Models for GAIT Analysis and Prediction
+Update: New implementaion using Joint kinematics and kinetics.
+(Needs Work!!!)
 ## 1. GAIT Analysis and Prediction
 Most of these codes were used for my Master Thesis at NTUA - Mechanical Engineering.
 Please read the corresponding parts (chapter 3, 4) of my thesis to understand the use of the Phase Variable and all the preprocessing of the Data.